fabacab/fetlife-aslsearch/README.markdown

 If you enjoy this script, please consider tossing a few metaphorical coins in [my cyberbusking hat](http://maybemaimed.com/cyberbusking/). :) Your donations are sincerely appreciated!
 Can't afford to part with any coin?
 It's cool.
 [Tweet your appreciation, instead](https://twitter.com/intent/tweet?text=Ever%20wanted%20to%20search%20%23FetLife%20profiles%20by%20age%2Fsex%2Flocation%2Frole%3F%20Now%20we%20can%3A%20http%3A%2F%2Fmaybemaimed.com%2Fplayground%2Ffetlife-aslsearch%2F%20All%20thx%20to%20%40maymaym%3A%20http%3A%2F%2Fmaybemaimed.com%2Fcyberbusking%2F).

 If [maybemaimed.com is censored](http://maybemaimed.com/where-im-censored/) where you are, you can alternatively go to [the Userscripts.org page for FetLife Age/Sex/Location Search](https://userscripts.org/scripts/show/146293) and click on "[Install](http://userscripts.org/scripts/source/146293.user.js)".
+If the script is also unavailable at Userscripts.org, you can download and install it directly from [GitHub.com](https://github.com/meitar/fetlife-aslsearch/raw/master/fetlife-age-sex-location-search.user.js).

 ## Using